 The children’s psychology team manage an animal therapy service.
 We have two beautiful therapy dogs who visit the wards weekly providing a much loved and valued service to children and their families.

 Renal/kidney coffee mornings

-Meeting for parents, held monthly on Thursday mornings (10am-12pm) in Penguin.
+Meeting for parents, held monthly on Thursday mornings (10am-12pm) in Penguin outpatients unit.
 This is facilitated by our renal social worker, Munira Asaria.

 Other support groups / advice sessions